shivankdixit111/personal-finance-visualizer/README.md

 App will be running at: http://localhost:3000

 ## 🧠 Learnings & Goals
-Practiced full-stack architecture with Next.js App Router
+✅ Practiced full-stack architecture with Next.js App Router

-Implemented MongoDB aggregation for dashboard analytics
+📊 Implemented MongoDB aggregation for powerful dashboard analytics

-Used Recharts to display financial data visually
+📈 Used Recharts to visually represent financial data

-Prioritized component reusability and clean UI with Tailwind + shadcn
+🎨 Focused on reusable components and crafted a clean UI using Tailwind CSS + shadcn/ui

+💡 Gained deeper understanding of API routes, global state, and data filtering by year

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.

 ## ✨ Author
 Shivank Dixit